jup-ag/space-station/guides/limit-order.md

 ---
-title: How to use Jupiter Limit Order
+title: Limit Order
-sidebar_position: 3
+sidebar_position: 2
 ---

 Jupiter Limit Order (Beta) provides users with the simplest way to place limit orders on Solana and receive tokens directly in your wallet when the order is filled!